Security-Onion-Solutions/securityonion-docs/wireshark.rst

 More Information
 ----------------

-| For more information about NetworkMiner, please see:
+| For more information about Wireshark, please see:
 | https://www.wireshark.org/